tomdstanton/sideroscanner/README.md

 so it safer to download both.
 ### Build HMM library
 * Adding new HMMs to the library is easy!
-Just run the following command and follow the promts to enter a protein name, **valid** NCBI accession and a short description:\
+Just run the following command and follow the prompts to enter a protein name, **valid** NCBI accession and a short description:\
 ```sideroscanner-buildhmms --append```
 * You then have the option of either appending the new HMM to the library or